alisw/alibuild/docs/index.markdown

       <br/><a href="reference.html">Read more</a>
     </div>
     <div class="pure-u-1-3"><h3>Reuses system tools</h3>
-      If desired, aliBuild will do its best to reuse what is available on the system, if compatible to what is found in the recipe.
+      If desired, bits will do its best to reuse what is available on the system, if compatible to what is found in the recipe.
       <br/><a href="user.html#controlling-which-system-packages-are-picked-up">Read more</a>
     </div>
     <div class="pure-u-1-3"><h3>Docker support</h3>
-      aliBuild allows builds to happen inside a docker container, so that you can develop on Mac and build on your production Linux platform.
+      bits allows builds to happen inside a docker container, so that you can develop on Mac and build on your production Linux platform.
       <br/><a href="user.html#running-in-docker">Read more</a>